rsstdd/aquaponic_IoT_system/README.md

 # ARDUINOPONICS

 Arduinoponics is a prototype of an automated aquaponics* system.
-It uses a Raspberry Pi and an Arduino with environmental sensors to collect real-time data from the system then displays the data through a web browser interface.
+It uses a Raspberry Pi and an Arduino with environmental sensors to collect data from the system before displaying the data through a web browser interface.

 ![Landing Page](./READMEIMG/landing.png)